odoo-odev/odev/README.md

 [*] Exiting with code 0
 ```

-### Dump a SaaS database and restores it in a new local database in one command
+### Dump a SaaS database and automatically restore it in a new local database in one command

 ```txt
 $ odev quickstart testdb test.odoo.com